 RCMJD visit days

-Please note that attendance at a visit day is not compulsory before applying to the Junior Department, as a later opportunity will be provided for successful auditionees to visit the department before the response to offer deadline.
+Please note that attendance at a visit day is not compulsory before applying to the Junior Department - later opportunities will be provided for successful auditionees to visit the department before our offer acceptance deadline.
+Our visit days have limited capacity and we are only able to offer places to those who are eligible to apply for RCMJD in the 2023-24 academic year.

 Due to restrictions on visitor numbers, only one parent/guardian will be able to accompany the visiting student.